 PSY 735 Consultation in School Psychology (2-0-2).
 Prerequisite: Permission of instructor.
-Comprehensive examination of models and methods of consultation.

-examination of models and methods of consultation in schools, with emphasis on the problem-solving process, communication skills, and managing resistance.
+Comprehensive examination of models and methods of consultation in schools, with emphasis on the problem-solving process, communication skills, and managing resistance.

 PSY 767 Special Topics in School Psychology (1 to 4 credits).
 Prerequisite: Enrollment in the Specialist in Psychology program, or permission of instructor.
 Course content announced in the online course schedule.
 May be repeated with a change of topic.